Bigg Boss Bangla: Rules

 While all the rules have never been told to the audience, the most prominent ones are clearly seen.
 The inmates are not permitted to talk in any other language except Bengali.
 They always have to wear a lapel.
 They cannot leave the House premises at any time unless they are evicted or decided by Bigg Boss.
 They can discuss the nomination process with anyone.
 They are not allowed to sleep without the permission of Bigg Boss.

 The 'Eye' Logo

 Each season gets its own Bigg Boss 'Eye' logo which is similar to the Bigg Boss and Big Brother shows.
-The first season of Bangla Bigg Boss on ETV Bangla inherited its logo from the sixth season of its Hindi counterpart in the form of a human eye with an eyeball displaying the SMPTE color bars, against a purple, lightning storm background.
+The first season of Bigg Boss Bangla on Colors Bangla inherited its logo from the sixth season of its Hindi counterpart in the form of a human eye with an eyeball displaying the SMPTE color bars, against a purple, lightning storm background.
 The second season got its dedicated logo in the form of a more detailed human eye against a background of purple tornado.
 This logo also had the text 'Season 2' below the 'Eye' and the tagline for the second season was 'Byata Dumukho'.
+The eye for the third season had humanoid feature, with red and golden accents in the iris.
+The lens depicted the eye as a mechanical one while the iris had golden tick marks.
+Additionally, the eye had bold golden eyeliners with subtle tick marks on it indicating eyelashes.